KyleGough/dotfiles/README.md

-# config
+# Configuration Files.
-Personal configuration files such as: .bashrc, .zshrc
+Personal configuration files such as: .zshrc, aliases and commands.